 In April of 2020, I started my journey to understanding on a deeper level and become a doula.
 As I write this, I am not finished with my education, but I would like to impart some knowledge as I go.
 In this episode of “What the heck is birth about” I will talk about the physical changes a body goes through while in labor.

-What the heck is birth about?
+What the heck is birth about and what are the Stages of Labor?

 Ok, ok, we all know that birth is about pushing a tiny human out of our body so that we can love him and hold him and life will be magical.
 Maybe you have dreamt of this day forever.
 Perhaps you have gone into this as a warrior, steadfast in your knowledge.
 Or maybe you are a bit fearful of any pain.
 Maybe, like me, you didn’t give it a lot of thought and just waited with baited breath to hold your baby.
 However you think about birth, knowing the physical changes your body undergoes is hugely important.
 Why?
 Well, knowledge is power.
-When you know what your body is physically doing, you can mentally prepare and the fear can subside.
+When you know what your body is physically doing during the stages of labor, you can mentally prepare and the fear can subside.

 The Physical Changes-Prodromal Labor